School of Medicine

 Professor Jiménez has taught at the University of California, San Diego.
 He has been named a Sigma Xi Distinguished Lecturer (2017-19).
 He has also been an Irvine Fellow at the New America Foundation and a Sage Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University (CASBS).
 He was the American Sociological Association Congressional Fellow in the office of U.S. Rep. Michael Honda, where he served as a legislative aide for immigration, veterans’ affairs, housing, and election reform.
 His writing on policy has appeared in reports for the Immigration Policy Center, and he has written opinion-editorials on the topic of immigrant assimilation in several major news outlets, including the Los Angeles Times, CNN.com, The Chronicle of Higher Education, and the San Diego Union-Tribune.

-BioJamie Johnston is the research and evaluation lead for the Stanford Center for Health Education's Digital MEdIC initiative and a postdoctoral fellow in the Stanford School of Medicine.
-Her work focuses on the use of technology to improve educational access and instructional quality in under-resourced areas, as well as how new teaching technologies can improve learning outcomes in medical education.
-Jamie completed her PhD in Economics of Education at the Stanford Graduate School of Education in 2017, where she was an Institute of Education Sciences (IES) doctoral fellow.
-Jamie also received a B.S. in Social Policy from Northwestern University, an M.P.P from the University of Chicago, and an M.A. in Economics from Stanford University.
+BioJamie Johnston is the Research and Evaluation Director for the Stanford Center for Health Education.
+Her work focuses on the use of technology to improve educational access and health education in under-resourced areas.
+Jamie completed a PhD in Economics of Education at the Stanford Graduate School of Education in 2017, where she was an Institute of Education Sciences (IES) doctoral fellow.
+She also completed a postdoctoral fellowship with Stanford School of Medicine.
+Additionally, Jamie holds a BS in Social Policy from Northwestern University, an MPP from the University of Chicago, and an MA in Economics from Stanford University.